SantoshChapagai/todo-mongodb/Readme.md

 # Todo App

 ## Technology stack
-- Node, Express, Ejs, MongoDB, CSS
+- Node, Ejs, MongoDB, CSS

 ### About App
 - Display the current day on the top.